pgRouting/pgrouting/src/trsp/doc/index.rst

 The Turn Restricted Shortest Path algorithm (TRSP) is similar to the :ref:`shooting_star` in that you can specify turn restrictions.

 The TRSP setup is mostly the same as :ref:`Dijkstra shortest path <pgr_dijkstra>` with the addition of an optional turn restriction table.
-This makes adding turn restrictions to a road network much easier than trying to add them to Shooting Star where you had to ad the same edges multiple times if it was involved in a restriction.
+This makes adding turn restrictions to a road network much easier than trying to add them to Shooting Star where you had to add the same edges multiple times if it was involved in a restriction.

 :sql: a SQL query, which should return a set of rows with the following columns: